GlitchSecure/laravel-deploy-preview/README.md

 #### `before-deploy`

 The `before-deploy` input parameter allows you to prepend additional commands to be run before the default Forge deploy script.
+Be careful!
+The CLI environment is not fully setup at this stage and you'll need to manually cd into the site path.

 Example: